ray-di/Ray.MediaQuery/README.md

 }
 ```

+DateTime will be converted to a date formatted string like `2021-2-14 00:00:00` at **SQL execution time**.

 ```sql
 INSERT INTO task (title, created_at) VALUES (:title, :createdAt);
 ```

-Parameters with a default value of null typed as an object type will be injected unless a value is passed.
+Parameters typed as object types will be injected if no value is passed.
-The return value of the `ToScalar()` method that implements the `ToScalar` interface or the `__toString()` method will be the argument.
+The return value of the `ToScalar()` method that implements the `ToScalar` interface or the `__toString()` method is then injected as the argument.

 ```php
 interface MemoAddInterface